Osama-D/AI-Artistry_Back-end/README.md

     npm install
     ```

-4. Start the development server for the front-end and the backend:
+4. Start the development server for the front-end and the back-end:

 - Front-end: